 Keep the labels, organize by type and section, and avoid mixing different studs.

-7. The quality approach of La Scierie VUITTON
+7. The quality approach of La Scierie Vuitton

 We deliver our wood with careful waxing, piling on dry battens and clear labelling.
 We also support our customers with advice on storage, according to site constraints.
 Well-stored wood is wood that remains stable and ready to use.